hytechcamps/twine/README.md

 ## Icebreaker
 Start things off with a quick icebreaker activity so the students can get to know each other.

-- [This or That](https://www.teacherspayteachers.com/Product/This-or-That-An-Icebreaker-that-Rocks-1977647) - the instructor poses a question to the students, and the students group up based on their answers to argue for their side
+- [This or That](https://www.teacherspayteachers.com/Product/This-or-That-An-Icebreaker-that-Rocks-1977647) - the instructor poses questions to the students, and the students group up based on their answers.
+Each group will have an opportunity to argue briefly for their side.
+For a virtual camp, use Zoom's polling feature.

 ## Lecture
 The lecture uses a [PowerPoint presentation](InteractiveStorytelling.pptx) to introduce students to interactive storytelling.
 It covers the background of interactive fiction, Twine, CSS, and variables.